The Best Websites Are Envisioned Before They Are Developed

 Card Sorting.
 Card sorting is used to identify potential confusion users may have with a website’s navigation structure.
 It is used to test which combination of hierarchical structures best aligns with a website visitor’s expectations.
 Card Sorting requires labeled paper index cards, one for each navigation and sub-navigation page of a website and a participant.

 Journey Mapping.
 A journey map charts a sequence of behaviors a target segment takes to solve a problem or to do a job.
 This provides the context needed to understand the decisions made from one end of the experience to the other, including their online and offline efforts to solve their problem.

 Task Analysis.
 The purpose of a task analysis is to determine what obstacles are preventing users from completing their intended objective.
 Task Analysis is a subsection of the entire journey map which concentrates on website activities.

 Pre-totyping.
 Pre-totypes enable users to experience a website’s workflow for a defined task.
 Pre-totypes can be low-resolution representations of website page concepts used to identify potential red flags before website pages are created.
 Based on the feedback gathered during this process, website pages could be corrected or improved in advance of crystalizing concepts or developing pages.

-These preliminary steps are meant to proactively learn about the target market before you design or develop anything for them.
-It is a cumulative approach with steps that are temporarily completed so that they could be revisited when new findings are made later in the process.
-So an epiphany about step one could be made by what was discovered in step three.
+These preliminary steps are meant to proactively learn about the target market before finalizing designs or development for them.
+It is a cumulative approach with steps that are temporarily completed (works-in-progress) so that they could be revisited when new findings are made later in the process.
+So, an epiphany about step one could be made by what was discovered in step three.